pramnora/bash/language/search/grep/01/README.md

 4a.

-Here, I'm using Grep command to discover how many o's there are in a admittedly *short* sentence.
+Here, I'm using Grep command to discover how many o's there are in an admittedly *short* sentence;
-But, note, of course, that sentence could also have been much longer.
+but, note, of course, that sentence could also have been written out to be much longer.

 ![grep command in action:find 'o' in echo statement](pictures/110726-1730-grep-find-o.png "printout:grep in action: find o in echo statement")

 4b.

-The same above file could be written as:
+The same above file could be written as...this time using a variable to hold the text:

 ![grep command in action:find 'o' in echo var statement](pictures/110726-1754-var-grep-o.png "printout:grep in action: find o in echo var statement")

 4c.

-A different variation...this time using grep command to query a file's data:
+In this variation, a file is used to both write/store the text into...; then, the grep command is used to query that file's data:

 ![grep command in action:find 'o' in text: [.txt] file](pictures/110726-1801-file-grep-o.png "printout:grep in action: find o in text: [.txt] file")

 4d.

-For a next variation I will open Linux text editor called: nano;
+For a final variation I will open Linux text editor called: nano/
 and, create a file called: sentences.txt;
 which will be used to store multiple: 'Hello, world!'